 Over 8,428 “Kaydets” were built for the United States and her Allies.
 During its 11 years of military service, more American military pilots learned to fly in the “Kaydet” than any other airplane.
 The two-seater biplane’s simple and sturdy design made it ideal for novice pilots.
 Volunteers will restore the aircraft at the CAF Dixie Wing Warbird Museum at Atlanta Regional Airport-Falcon Field, Peachtree City, Georgia.

 The Dixie Wing intends to develop a restoration program led by several of the unit’s female members as a way of honoring “Rosie the Riveter,” the cultural icon who represented the women workers in factories and shipyards during World War II.
-Meet Robyn, Alisa and Robin, our three Rosie the Riveter who will restore our Stearman.

 According to the Federal Aviation Administration 2018 Active Civil Airmen Statistics, over 250,000 women are currently employed in the civilian aviation industry as pilots, flight engineers, flight navigators, mechanics, repair technicians, parachute riggers, dispatchers, ground instructors and flight attendants.
 The group plans to restore the Stearman “Kaydet” with the talents of mechanics and other volunteers, including new and long-time female members of the organization.
 A goal of the Boeing-Stearman N2S “Kaydet” Restoration Project is to inspire more women to become involved in the Commemorative Air Force.